a2hill/quartz-recipes/content/Chicago Stuffed Dough.md

 4. Form the pieces into balls (see Balling the Dough, page 26).
 5. Set the balls 3 inches apart on a half sheet pan.
 6. Wrap the pan and refrigerate as directed for Chicago Deep-Dish Dough.

-Note on Making Vegetarian Deep-Dish Dough: You can substitute 18 grams vegetable shortening for the lard.
+Note on Making Vegetarian Deep-Dish Dough: You can substitute vegetable shortening for the lard.